 If you’ve taken any of the core or elective courses within 6 months of starting this program, or have taken something similar in content to the above listed courses, you may be able to count the credit hours towards your WHS Certification.
 To request acceptance of your credit hours, simply complete a Previous Credit Certification Form, a summary of courses taken and your class certificates of completion, and fax them to Homes4NC at 336-299-7872.

 In order for graduates to remain updated on workforce housing resources and issues, they will be required to recertify by Dec.
-31 of the year following their certification and annually thereafter by re-taking one of the core courses and participating in an affordable housing event.
+31 of the year following their certification and annually thereafter by re-taking one of the core courses or an approved elective and participating in an affordable housing event.

 Get started on your certification today to reap benefits tomorrow!